Abnaby/-EmbeddedSystemsDiploma/Device Drivers/STM32F103x/04-SERVICES/MRTOS/README.md

 ### Task-Creation
-The Task is defined in <a href="#Task-Definition">struct</a> with some user-accessible members and some of them are non-accessible by the user. but is this part we will explain what the `MRTOS_ErrorID MRTOS_voidCreateTask(MRTOS_Task* pTask)` do in details
+The Task is defined in <a href="#Task-Definition">struct</a> with some user-accessible members and some of them are non-accessible by the user. but in this part we will explain what the `MRTOS_ErrorID MRTOS_voidCreateTask(MRTOS_Task* pTask)` do in details
 First of all,I need to explain what is the `taskPrivateStates` struct contains

 ``` taskPrivateStates Struct ```